 In response to a public record request the Arizona Game & Fish Department’s Mexican Wolf Coordinator, Jim de Vos, issued a letter on January 24, 2023, wherein he identified the source of the 50% matching funds that ranchers are legally required to provide in order to receive depredation compensation awards or depredation avoidance grants from the ALLB.
 The letter explained that ranchers haven’t been required to provide any grant match affidavit forms because third party contributions and Game & Fish Department funds have been used to meet the match requirements “in an effort to maximize Mexican wolf recovery.”
 The Department funds used for this purpose very likely include AGFD Heritage Fund money.

 On February 15, 2023, Sen. Juan Mendez, D-Tempe, proposed a change to the ALLB as an amendment to SB 1002, which had been introduced by Sen. Anthony Kern, R-Glendale, to provide a $250,000 state appropriation to the ALLB wolf depredation compensation fund.
 The change would have prohibited ALLB members from receiving depredation compensation or depredation avoidance money.
-The amendment failed and SB 1002 was subsequently passed by the Senate and sent to the Arizona House.
+The amendment failed and SB 1002 was subsequently passed by the Senate and sent to the Arizona House, where it failed to pass.